-Alumni Perspectives & Stories
+Alumni Perspectives and Stories

-My experience at Mont Alto started out differently then most current and future OTA students.
-I transferred to Penn State from Hagerstown Community College.
+My experience at Mont Alto started out differently then most OTA students, because I transferred to Penn State from Hagerstown Community College.
 It was the best decision that I have ever made.
-From the very beginning of my OTA classes at Mont Alto, I felt accepted in a program that I knew nothing about, just like the rest of my class.
+From the very beginning of my OTA classes at Mont Alto, I felt accepted into a program that I knew nothing about—just like the rest of my class.
 I was one of two males in a class full of females so that was different from what I was used to in a regular classroom.
 I learned so much from the very beginning and was not afraid to speak out and ask questions when I didn't know something or couldn't find an answer.
-The best advice I can give is - don't be afraid to ask questions because the instructors know what they are teaching and are willing to help you figure out an answer.The experience at Mont Alto allowed me to explore a wide variety of locations through fieldwork which led me to the career that I have now as a COTA at City Hospital in Martinsburg, WV working in acute care in an inpatient setting as well as outpatient rehabilitation where I work with client's with upper extremity injuries.
-So don't be afraid of following your dreams and let Penn State Mont Alto be the place where they start.
+The best advice I can give to others is don't be afraid to ask questions because the instructors know what they are teaching and are willing to help you figure out an answer.The experience at Mont Alto allowed me to explore a wide variety of locations through fieldwork which led me to the career that I have now as a COTA at City Hospital in Martinsburg, W.Va., working in acute care in an inpatient setting as well as outpatient rehabilitation where I work with client's with upper extremity injuries.
+So don't be afraid to follow your dreams and let Penn State Mont Alto be the place where they start.

-Amen, Carol Shaffer COTA/L CLT
+—Carol Shaffer COTA/L CLT ’08

 - About the OTA Program